harish1543/Step-in-Mini-Project/1_Requirements/Readme.md

 ## Introduction

-As the human civilization continued to grow, the data and the need to search quickly through that data increased as well.
+As the Human civilization continued to evolve, the data and the need to search quickly through that data increased as well.
 There are so many things in our real life that we need to search for, from a word in dictionary to a phone number in contact list, from roll in merit list to a record in large dataset.
 It all would have been big trouble if data was unordered.